 Rooms overlook the sunlit atrium or have verandas with views of the skyline, river promenade or Marina Bay waterfront.
-Rooms are extremely generous in size as are the bathrooms, but the highlight for me here is the pool, which is infinity in design on floor two and has great views of the river and bay.
+The rooms are extremely generous in size, as are the bathrooms, but the highlight for me here is the pool, which is infinity in design on floor two and has great views of the river and bay.

-When you stay here, you are three minutes walk from boat quay which offers a lively nightlife with lots of restaurants and bars.
-Beyond Boat Quay, there are other quays that again offer great options for nightlife.
+When you stay here, you are three minute walk from the boat quay, which offers lively nightlife with lots of restaurants and bars.
+Beyond Boat Quay, other quays offer similarly great options for nightlife.
 Chinatown and Little India are also close by if you take public transport.

-The food at breakfast, tea and with cocktails in the evening is extensive and should fill you up.
-There are daily specials at each mealtime and as you would expect from a hotel of this calibre, the food quality and array is excellent.
+The food at breakfast, tea, and cocktails in the evening is extensive and should fill you up.
+There are daily specials at each mealtime, and as you would expect from a hotel of this caliber, the food quality, and the array is excellent.
 Although it is lovely to take advantage of these freebies, it is worth popping up to the rooftop bar to take in the views at least once during your stay.

-They say: “The Straits Club offers the ultimate service experience to discerning travellers by providing premium accommodation and the highest level of quality and comfort.
-Guests of The Straits Club enjoy privileges that include round-the-clock personalised service, in-room registration, a complimentary daily Chandon breakfast, afternoon tea, evening canapés and cocktails in a dedicated lounge with a vintage Peranakan décor featuring Straits Chinese artefacts.
-Other privileges include preferred laundry rates, pressing service for up to two clothing items and late check-out, subject to availability.
+They say: “The Straits Club offers the ultimate service experience to discerning travelers by providing premium accommodation and the highest level of quality and comfort.
+Guests of The Straits Club enjoy privileges that include round-the-clock personalized service, in-room registration, a complimentary daily Chandon breakfast, afternoon tea, evening canapés, and cocktails in a dedicated lounge with a vintage Peranakan décor featuring Straits Chinese artifacts.
+Other privileges include preferred laundry rates, pressing service for up to two clothing items, and late check-out (subject to availability).
 To accommodate guests’ meeting needs, a meeting room for up to six persons may be availed for two hours.”